zivmax/pass50/README.md

   -l, --logs            print the logs of check50 & submit50.
   -upl, --unpassedLogs  print all logs of unpassed works at the bottom.
   -d, --dev             run in developing mode, printing all logs.
-  -I, --init            Init the env for the app.
 ```

 ## Example Commands